mgcha85/gene_and_mirna/index.md

 We checked the correlation of expression level between RNA-seq and FANTOM tag using target genes of other researches.
 The union of target genes are used for this.
 The expression level are obtained as we have done in *"Expression data by 240 cell lines"*.

-Figure2 shows the correlation coefficient of expression level between RNA-seq and FANTOM tag between target genes and miRNA. the mean value of the figure is 0.02; almost zero, which is the normal distribution.

-Furthermore, we checked the Lasso regression if the target genes have many non-zeros values from the coefficient.
+We checked the Lasso regression if the target genes have many non-zeros values from the coefficient.
 Based on the result, only 4.06% target genes has non-zeros coefficient from intersection result and 3.55% target genes has non-zeros coefficient from union result

 | | % non-zeros | mean of correlation |